kaushikdasugari/WeatherApp/README.md

 I have created only a skeletal application with just basic info.
 Please make a note that my backend has different file structure , but not as shown here.

-Please feel free to use modify accordingly.
+Please feel free to use and modify accordingly.